daoxinli/daoxinli.github.io/publications.md

 ### Conference Proceedings

+* **Daoxin Li**.
+(To appear).
+Modelling the distributional learning of verb argument structure.
+In *Proceedings of the 48th annual Boston University Conference on Language Development (BUCLD 48)*.
+Somerville, MA: Cascadilla Press.

 * **Daoxin Li** & Kathryn Schuler.
-(To appear).
+(2024).
 Children can use distributional cues to acquire recursive structures.
-In *Proceedings of the 46th Annual Conference of the Cognitive Science Society (CogSci 2024)*.
+In *Proceedings of the 46th Annual Conference of the Cognitive Science Society (CogSci 2024)* (pp. 1925-1932). <a href="https://escholarship.org/content/qt3d52v78v/qt3d52v78v.pdf?t=sfdp8s&v=lg">PDF</a>

 * **Daoxin Li**, Christine Soh Yue, & John Trueswell.
-(To appear).
+(2024).
 Is it a bat or a thing?
 Referential contrast in the learning of homophones and superordinate terms.
-In *Proceedings of the 46th Annual Conference of the Cognitive Science Society (CogSci 2024)*.
+In *Proceedings of the 46th Annual Conference of the Cognitive Science Society (CogSci 2024)* (pp. 2301-2307). <a href="https://escholarship.org/content/qt3h2521vb/qt3h2521vb.pdf?t=sfdz5q&v=lg">PDF</a>

-* **Daoxin Li**.
-(To appear).
-Modelling the distributional learning of verb argument structure.
-In *Proceedings of the 48th annual Boston University Conference on Language Development (BUCLD 48)*.
-Somerville, MA: Cascadilla Press.

 * **Daoxin Li** & Kathryn Schuler.
 (2023).
 Distributional learning of recursive structures: The role of structural representation.
 In Paris Gappmayr and Jackson Kellogg (Eds.), *Proceedings of the 47th annual Boston University Conference on Language Development (BUCLD 47)* (pp. 487-498).
 Somerville, MA: Cascadilla Press. <a href="http://www.lingref.com/bucld/47/BUCLD47-40.pdf">PDF</a>